-- 1. Be identical in content for all District elementary schools; - 2.
-Be identical in content for all District middle schools; - 3.
-Be identical in content for all District high schools.
+- 1. Be consistent in content for all District elementary schools; - 2.
+Be consistent in content for all District middle schools; - 3.
+Be consistent in content for all District high schools.

 Disciplinary Standards for Special Education Students

 District employees are required to comply with the Individuals with Disabilities Act when responding to violations of student conduct standards by special education students.